 Part of the Brain Injury Team

-Tanith currently assists Ipek Tugcu and Kate O’Brien with a broad range of issues.
+She is currently working in the Child Brain Injury team, where she assists Caroline Klage and Sezan Taner with a broad range of issues.
 She has been commended for her approachable and flexible manner and prides herself on ensuring clients are provided with clear advice and support throughout their claim.

-Tanith is a keen supporter of the Child Brain Injury Trust, Headway and The Encephalitis Society – having fundraised for each charity.
+Tanith is a keen supporter of the Child Brain Injury Trust, Headway and The Encephalitis Society, having fundraised for each charity.

 After completing her law degree at the University of Sussex in 2014, Tanith obtained her postgraduate diploma in legal practice, achieving a commendation.
 She has substantial legal experience, having previously worked in the litigation department of a legal services firm, as well as undertaking a paralegal role in Oxfordshire.